Angryrou/UDAO2022/docs/overview/code-dev-overview.md

    ```

-2. Integrate our built-in models (embedders and regressors) as listed in the above srcipt for
+2. Integrate our built-in models (embedders and regressors) as listed in the above script for
    - the black-box modeling approach
    - the white-box modeling approach